More than 70% of Change Initiatives fail, we want you to succeed

 No. 2 Who would recognize the outcome of the change, why

-No. 3 If nothing would change, who carries the consequences, why
+No. 3 If nothing would change, who carries the consequences, and who not, why

 (Bettina Nemeczek, Founder of icoop)